enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 So the next factor of interest would be the amplitude.
 How would the amplitude of the electrodes affects the vision/phosphenes?
 - Brightness
 - Size
 Because you have to remember phosphes are just big round pixels, and our image is actually pretty low.
 Like playing a gameboy/ Game like Pacman They can be big or small, brighter or darker.
 THis is all you can get from RP.
-Nocolor, no precized view.
+No color, no precized view.
 Just like the woman()

 A[s this study shows](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3292357/),the brightness increases gradually from 1 uA to 7uA of stim.